 New Testament - This system of the law of our Eloah, also called the Law of Grace, the Perfect Law of Liberty, etc., supplants the first law and Law of Mosheh, which had served its purpose as a schoolmaster (Galates [Galatians] 3:24) to bring us to the Anointed.
 It became of force at the death of the Testator, Yahushua, who is the Anointed.
 MattiythYahuw (Matthew) 27:50, Markos (Mark) 15:37, Loukas (Luke) 23:46, Yahuchanan (John) 19:30.
 Also see Ibriym (Hebrews) 9:ALL.

 Some more divisions

-The Greek scripture is the collection of books from MattithYahuw (Matthew) through Revelation.
+The Greek scripture is the collection of books from MattiythYahuw (Matthew) through Revelation (the apocalypse).
 The first four books are commonly called the Gospels, or good news, because they tell the story of Yahushua's birth, life, death, and resurrection.
-Major divisions within the Greek scriptures are the Gospels, the acts of the Apostles, the letters (epistles), and the revelation (apocalypse).
+Major divisions within the Greek scriptures are the Gospels, the acts of the Delegates, the letters (epistles), and the revelation (apocalypse).